misterloya/Loya-README-Generator-/assets/README.md

   ### Description ###

-  This is a readme.md generator that's based on answers give by a user.
+  This is the best ReadMe Ever because it was written in the command line.

   ### Usage ###

-  This is the usage of the app/....
+  This is the usage of the best ReadMe Ever.

   ### License ###